 The Old Testament; Book of Genesis, Chapter Two.

-God created the Garden of Eden as their home and in it were all types of trees that God told Adam and Eve they were allowed to eat from; all except one, the Tree of the Knowledge of Good and Evil.One day as Adam and Eve were in the garden, the serpent, which was the craftiest of all the creatures that God had made tempted Eve into eating of the fruit from this tree and she shared it with her husband who was with her.
+God created the Garden of Eden as their home, and in it were all types of trees that God told Adam and Eve they were allowed to eat from; all except one, the Tree of the Knowledge of Good and Evil.One day, as Adam and Eve were in the garden, the serpent, which was the craftiest of all the creatures that God had made, tempted Eve into eating the fruit from this tree, and she shared it with her husband who was with her.

-Though they were forbidden to eat the fruit from that tree, Adam and Eve ate, disobeying God and committing the first sin.
+Though they were forbidden to eat fruit from that tree, Adam and Eve ate, disobeying God, and committing the first sin.
 But as God is just, He had no choice but to banish them from the garden.
-He told them that because they sinned, they would have to suffer the consequences and they would have to work very hard to make the ground produce food, they would feel pain, and they would eventually die after a very hard life.
+He told them that because they sinned, they would have to suffer the consequences.
+They would have to work very hard to make the ground produce food, they would feel pain, and they would eventually die after a very hard life.

 Abraham is known across the world as the Father of Nations, but there was once a time when Abraham thought he would never have any children.

-The Old Testament, The Book Of Genesis, Chapters 17 – 21
+The Old Testament; Book Of Genesis, Chapters 17 – 21

 There was once a faithful man of God who worked hard and was blessed by God.
 Sadly, the one thing he did not have was a child.
 He longed for a son, and when the Lord promised to make him the father of many nations, Abram was happy and waited for his promised child.
 However, years went by and his wife Sarai still did not give him a son.